-(2) We need to listen God more than we listen to each other.
+(2) We need to listen to God more than we listen to each other.

 Too many people speak for God without having first listened to him.
-The problem is that we are listening to them as if they have heard from God.
-We can see from the prophet Jeremiah that this is not new problem.
+The problem is that we are listening to them as if they have heard from God, but they have not.
+We can see from the prophet Jeremiah that this is not a new problem.